-The inaugural exhibition in 2017 featured the work of two talented artists, Ryan Licht Sang being one of the artists.
+The inaugural exhibition in 2017 featured the work of two talented artists, Ryan Licht Sang, the Foundation's namesake, being one.
 Both artists passed away from Bipolar Disorder in their early 20s.

-The Foundation is pleased to announce that a new Juried Art competition, entitled INSIGHTS III, is now open for submissions.
-The submission period runs from September 15, 2018 to February 28, 2019.
+The Foundation is pleased to announce that a new Juried Art competition, entitled INSIGHTS III, is in progress.
+The submission period closed on February 28, 2019, and the Jury results will be announced around May 15, 2019.